school-of-data/GIS-curriculum/philippines/module5/module5.md

 ![Attribute table](media/attribute_table.png "Attribute table")

-Figure 5.8: Attribute table
+Figure 5.12: Attribute table

 2. In the right pane of the print layout, make sure to select the ‘Atlas’ menu and check the ‘Generate an atlas’ box

 ![Atlas Generation](media/generate_atlas.png "Atlas Generation")

-Figure 5.9: Atlas Generation
+Figure 5.13: Atlas Generation

 3. The next step is to choose the coverage layer; The coverage layer is the index layer used to create each page.
 QGIS Atlas dynamically changes the view-extent to each feature in the coverage layer.
 The number of records in the coverage determines how many pages will be in your map book.

 ![Select Coverage Layer](media/coverage_layer.png "Select Coverage Layer")

-Figure 5.10: Select Coverage Layer
+Figure 5.14: Select Coverage Layer

 4. In the “Item Properties” tab, check the box for “Controlled By Atlas”

 ![Controlled by Atlas](media/controlled_by_atlas.png "Controlled by Atlas")

-Figure 5.11: Controlled by Atlas
+Figure 5.15: Controlled by Atlas

 5. Click the  ‘Atlas’ menu, then select ‘Export Atlas as PDF’.
 You should have 81 maps generated.
 Each map will represent a province.

+For more information about the QGIS Atlas, see: [https://www.youtube.com/watch?v=tOnMJBUvEjY](https://www.youtube.com/watch?v=tOnMJBUvEjY).

 #### **Quiz questions**